tclehmann/cscs530/model_proposal/Lehmann - Model Proposal.md

 ### Goal
 *****

 Military culture is the set of norms that exist among military members about how to fight a war.
 The goal of this model is to explain why some military cultures lead to better organizational performance than others.
-Specifically, I intend to model the effects that different levels of trust stemming from recruitment methods (coercive vs. voluntary, class-based vs. non-class-based) and command structures (centralized vs. decentralized) have on the emergence of group-level beliefs about a state of nature, and show how variations in recruitment and command can lead to either more or less accurate cultural norms.
+Specifically, I intend to model the effects that different levels of trust stemming from recruitment methods (coercive vs. voluntary, class-based vs. non-class-based) and command structures (centralized vs. decentralized) have on the emergence of group-level beliefs about a state of nature, and show how variations in trust can lead to either more or less accurate cultural norms.

 &nbsp;
 ### Justification